0xPeterPan/Trading-Signals/README.md

 ### NOTE:
-It's a starter for the project and you have to keep digging Also, there's another version of this project where I have added more ideas to the code using another API inside the OpenAI API.
+It's a starter for the project and you have to keep digging Also, there's another version of this project where I have added more ideas to the code using another API inside the OpenAI API and I'm calling it Xposure.

 Happy Buidling 🎉🛠🔐